 Mrs. Brace has lived in Mexico for 25+ years and together with her husband Craig raised 3 children Collin, Evan and Lillian.
 She has a MFA from Texas State University in Theatre Directing, her Bachelors of Arts in Speech Communication and English from Southwest Baptist University.
 She has been involved with Presser Performing Arts Center since 1992 as production director, and now as the Founding Executive Artistic Director of the Center.
 She has also served on the Board of Directors for Missouri Association of Community Theaters.
 She has received the Mexico Area Chamber of Commerce award for community achievement.
 Lois received Outstanding Contribution to Mexico Area Community Theatre Award.
-She serves on the Board of Directors for Missouri Association for Community Arts Agencies, the Arts Education Collaborative for the State of Missouri, as a Missouri Arts Council Panelist, and is a member of the D.A.R. and P.E.O.
+She served on the Board of Directors for Missouri Association for Community Arts Agencies, the Arts Education Collaborative for the State of Missouri, as a Missouri Arts Council Panelist, and is a member of the D.A.R. and P.E.O.
 It is through Mrs. Brace’s planning and vision that PAC has grown and developed into a thriving arts center.
 Her enthusiasm has only been matched by her energy to impact vibrancy in the arts for Mexico and the surrounding area.
 Her passion is directing and seeing lives change through creativity.

 Stephanie Kulas, Administrator